 Hold the Beauty Industry Accountable

 If you purchased a hair product that claimed to contain keratin, you could be entitled to compensation.
-Please contact us immediately for a free, no-obligation case review to learn your rights and seek justice.
+Please contact us immediately for a free, no-obligation consultation to learn your rights and seek justice.

-Our attorneys have won more than $2 billion for our clients, and we have never represented a large company.
+Our attorneys have won more than $5 billion for our clients.
 We will fight for you and hold negligent companies accountable.